delusionbox/JSminiProjects/Diary/Readme.md

 # MyDiary

+Current Version: **v0.2.0**

 You can write and manage diary entries locally on your computer.
 In the future, it will also support attaching **photos** and **videos** to your entries.

 ## Features

--  Write diary entries
+-  ✅ Write diary entries
--  View list of your diary entries
+-  ✅ View list of your diary entries
--  Attach photos and videos (planned)
+-  ✅ Attach photos and videos
+-  ❌ Edit and Delete
+-  ❌ tag and category
+-  ❌ search

 ## 📸 Screenshots